kiln/flourish-sdk/README.md

 * if you edit a file that is the source for a [build rule](#build-configuration), the SDK will run that build rule and then refresh the page.

 Options:
-* `--open` or `-o` Try to open the SDK in your web browser once the server is running
+* `--open` or `-o` Try to open the SDK in your web browser once the server is running.
+At present this only works on macOS.
 * `--port` Specify a particular port; defaults to [1685](https://en.wikipedia.org/wiki/Johann_Sebastian_Bach)
 * `--no-build` Skip the build process